paullj/toy-jit-lang/README.md

   * hover for variables doesn't show type in blocks
   * infer has some stuff in there which is not related to type inference
   * string consts not working properly in jit
+  * returning from blocks. not sure this works

 * improvements
+  * make lists
+  * around ast (/hir/mir) nodes so that item has:
+    * statements / expressions?
+    * definitions / assignments / expressions?
   * rename int to Int, float to Float, bool to Bool, string to String
   * handle postfix operators in parser better
     * should be the same as prefix operators